Criteria for posterior consistency: Posterior consistency on separable models

 \subsection{Variations on Walker's theorem}

-In the previous subsection we sharpened conditions in order to apply the proof of theorem~\ref{thm:main} in the setting of an increasing sequence of totally bounded submodels.
-In this subsection we abandon constructions based on \emph{finite} covers altogether and require only that the cover is \emph{countable}.
+In this subsection we abandon constructions based on finite covers altogether and require only that the cover is \emph{countable}.
 A natural setting arises when we consider models that are \emph{separable} in some metric topology, in which case countable covers by balls of any radius exist.
-If the relevant metric is the Hellinger metric, separability of the model has a remarkable equivalent formulation (see sections~4 and~21 in \cite{Strasser85}). \begin{proposition} A collection $\scrP$ of probability measures $P:\scrA\to[0,1]$ is Hellinger separable, if and only if, $\scrP$ is dominated by a $\sigma$-finite measure and $\scrA$ is a countably generated $\sigma$-algebra. \end{proposition} Like theorem~\ref{thm:barron}, the most notable change in perspective that the relevant consistency theorem implies, is that, aside from \emph{lower} bounds for prior mass (\eg\ Kullback-Leibler-priors, net priors, etc.), conditions also include an \emph{upper} bound. \begin{theorem} Let $\scrP$ and $\Pi$ be given and assume that $P_0^n\ll P_n^\Pi$ for all $n\geq1$.
-Let $V$ be a measurable model subset, with a countable cover $V_1,V_2,\ldots$ and measurable $B_1,B_2,\ldots$ such that for all $i\geq1$, $P\in V_i$, we have $\Pi(B_i)>0$ and $\sup_{Q\in B_i} P_0(dP/dQ)<\infty$.
+Like theorem~\ref{thm:barron}, the most notable change in perspective that the relevant consistency theorem implies, is that, aside from \emph{lower} bounds for prior mass (\eg\ Kullback-Leibler-priors, net priors, etc.), conditions also include an \emph{upper} bound. \begin{theorem} Let $\scrP$ and $\Pi$ be given and assume that $P_0^n\ll P_n^\Pi$ for all $n\geq1$.
+Let $V$ be a model subset, with a countable cover $V_1,V_2,\ldots$ and $B_1,B_2,\ldots$ such that for all $i\geq1$, we have $\Pi(B_i)>0$ and for all $P\in V_i$, $\sup_{Q\in B_i} P_0(dP/dQ)<\infty$.
 Then,

 \end{theorem} The following two corollaries show how theorem~\ref{thm:sep} is related to Walker's theorem~\ref{thm:walker}.
 The first is based on a prior that satisfies a condition of the form~(\ref{eq:walker}), but does \emph{not} make the assumption that the prior is also a Kullback-Leibler prior yet.
 Instead, a model condition with a role similar to that of (\ref{eq:power}) is imposed. \begin{corollary} Let $\scrP$ and $\Pi$ be given and assume that $P_0^n\ll P_n^\Pi$ for all $n\geq1$.
-Let $V$ be a measurable model subset, with a countable cover $V_1,V_2,\ldots$. and a measurable $B\subset\scrP$ such that $\Pi(B)>0$ and for all $i\geq1$, $P\in V_i$, $\sup_{Q\in B} P_0(dP/dQ)<\infty$.
+Let $V$ be a model subset, with a countable cover $V_1,V_2,\ldots$. and a $B\subset\scrP$ such that $\Pi(B)>0$ and for all $i\geq1$, $P\in V_i$, $\sup_{Q\in B} P_0(dP/dQ)<\infty$.
 Furthermore, assume that,

 If the prior satisfies the summability condition,